Amy Fisher

-Amy Elizabeth Fisher (born August 21, 1974), an American woman, in 1992 became known in the media as "the Long Island Lolita", when, at the age of 17, she shot and severely wounded Mary Jo Buttafuoco, the wife of Joey Buttafuoco, with whom Fisher was in a sexual relationship.
-Initially charged with first-degree attempted murder, she eventually pleaded guilty to first-degree aggravated assault and served seven years in prison.
+Amy Elizabeth Fisher (born 1974) is an American woman, who, in 1992, at the age of 17, shot and severely wounded Mary Jo Buttafuoco, the wife of Joey Buttafuoco, who had initiated a sexual relationship with the underaged Fisher in 1990.
+Buttafuoco would later be charged with statutory rape, to which he pleaded guilty and served 4 months in prison.
+Initially charged with first-degree attempted murder, Fisher eventually pleaded guilty to first-degree aggravated assault and served seven years in prison.
+Due to her age and her relationship with a much older man, she became known in the tabloid media as "the Long Island Lolita".
 Fisher was paroled in 1999 and became a writer, a webcam model, and a pornographic actress.